David Artell: Style of play

-The Football League Paper described Artell as "an archetypal lower-league stopper", and former manager Jim Bentley said that "he was committed, he was aggressive, he was brave".
+The Football League Paper described Artell as "an archetypal lower-league stopper", and former manager and teammate Jim Bentley said that "he was committed, he was aggressive, he was brave."

 Managerial career

-In July 2014 he became Academy operations manager at former club Crewe Alexandra whilst still playing for Bala Town.
+In July 2014, Artell became academy operations manager at former club Crewe Alexandra while still playing for Bala Town.

 Crewe Alexandra

-On 8 January 2017, Artell was appointed as Crewe Alexandra's first-team manager, replacing Steve Davis.
-One of his first moves was to appoint another ex-Crewe player and former Bala teammate Kenny Lunt as assistant manager.
-With his side facing the possibility of relegation out of EFL League Two after a 4–0 defeat at Hartlepool United on 28 February, Artell warned his players that "relegation means oblivion... they'll end up in the Conference North on £200 a week with a job as a milkman."
-Crewe promptly won four of their next five games in March to move towards mid-table safety, a team performance that helped earn Artell a nomination for EFL League Two Manager of the Month.
-The "Railwaymen" ended the 2016–17 campaign in 17th place.
-Artell released six players in the summer.
-He warned the remaining out-of-contract players to sign their new contracts quickly before he withdrew their offers but said "we all had a say.
+On 8 January 2017, Artell was appointed first-team manager by Crewe Alexandra, replacing Steve Davis in the role.
+One of his first moves was to appoint fellow ex-Crewe player and former Bala Town teammate Kenny Lunt as his assistant manager.
+On 28 February, with his side facing the possibility of relegation from League Two following a 4–0 defeat at Hartlepool United, Artell publicly warned his players that "relegation means oblivion... they'll end up in the Conference North on £200 a week with a job as a milkman."
+Crewe promptly won four of their five games in March to climb towards mid-table safety, a run of form that earned Artell a nomination for EFL League Two Manager of the Month.
+The Railwaymen ended the 2016–17 campaign in 17th place.
+Artell released six first-team players in the summer, warning the remaining out-of-contract players to sign their new contracts quickly before they too were released, but stated that "we all had a say.
 It's not a dictatorship.
-I'm not Idi Amin or Pol Pot... it's evolution, not revolution, but we won't be happy with 17th in the table again next season".
+I'm not Idi Amin or Pol Pot... it's evolution, not revolution, but we won't be happy with 17th in the table again next season."

-Under Artell, Crewe fared marginally better in the 2017–18 season, finishing in 15th position thanks to a strong finish to the season.
-Crewe had been 22nd in November; Artell saying "We have to get out ourselves of the mire.
-It's win some games, or oblivion".
-Two months later he criticised his team's game management skills after they lost two games in a row from winning positions – including throwing away a 3–1 lead over Swindon Town to lose 4–3.
-On 20 February, Crewe lost 2–1 at home to Exeter City despite taking the lead on 88 minutes; Artell again criticised his player's professionalism and said: "That sums us up.
+The 2017–18 season, Artell's first full campaign as manager, saw Crewe fare marginally better than the previous season, finishing 15th, largely due to a strong end to the campaign.
+They had languished in 22nd in November, at which point Artell said: "We have to get out ourselves of the mire.
+It's win some games, or oblivion."
+Two months later, he publicly criticised his team's game management after losing two successive games from winning positions – including a 4–3 defeat at Swindon Town in which Artell's side had been 3–1 up.
+On 20 February 2018, Crewe were beaten 2–1 by Exeter City at Gresty Road despite taking the lead with two minutes of normal time remaining; Artell again publicly criticised his players' professionalism, saying: "That sums us up.
 Played well, better team, in the lead, snatched defeat from the jaws of victory.
-That's been us over the course of the season".
-Crewe's form improved following Exeter though, as ten points from a possible 18 took them over the 40-point mark by 20 March.
-On 5 May 2018, Artell selected a starting 11 who were all Crewe Academy graduates against Cheltenham Town and was picked as EFL manager of the week after his team won 2–1.
+That's been us over the course of the season."
+Following the defeat to Exeter, Crewe's form improved, going onto claim 10 points from a possible 18 to lift them above the 40-point mark by 20 March.
+On 5 May 2018, with the Railwaymen's League Two safety already secured, Artell selected a starting lineup consisting entirely of academy graduates for their final game of the season at home to Cheltenham Town; Crewe won the game 2–1, earning Artell the EFL Manager of the Week award for his youthful side's victory.